the Creative Commons Attribution 4.0 License.

 Estimating the uncertainty of sea-ice area and sea-ice extent from satellite retrievals

 Abstract.
-The net Arctic sea-ice area (SIA) can be estimated from the routine monitoring of sea-ice concentration (SIC) by passive microwave measurements from satellites.
-To be a truly useful metric, for example, of the sensitivity of the Arctic sea-ice cover to global warming, we need, however, reliable estimates of its uncertainty .
-We here derive this uncertainty by taking spatial and temporal error correlations of the underlying local sea ice concentration products into account.
-Doing so, we find that the observational uncertainties of both sea-ice area and sea-ice extent (SIE) in 2015 are about 300 000 km2 for daily and weekly estimates and 160 000 km2 for monthly estimates.
-This is about half of the spread in estimated sea-ice area from different passive microwave SIC products, showing that random SIC errors play at least as much a role in SIA uncertainties as inter-SIC-product biases.
-We further show that the trend of SIA in September, which is traditionally the month with least Arctic sea ice is 105 000 km2 a-1 ± 9 000 km2 a-1 for the period from 2002 to 2017.
+The net Arctic sea-ice area (SIA) can be estimated from the sea-ice concentration (SIC) by passive microwave measurements from satellites.
+To be a truly useful metric, for example of the sensitivity of the Arctic sea-ice cover to global warming, we need, however, reliable estimates of its uncertainty.
+Here we retrieve this uncertainty by taking into account the spatial and temporal error correlations of the underlying local sea ice concentration products.
+We find that the observational uncertainties of both sea-ice area and sea-ice extent (SIE) in 2015 are about 300 000 km2 for daily and weekly estimates and 160 000 km2 for monthly estimates.
+This daily uncertainty corresponds to about seven percent of the 2015 sea-ice minimum and is about half of the spread in estimated sea-ice area from different passive microwave SIC products.
+This shows that random SIC errors play a role in SIA uncertainties comparable to inter-SIC-product biases.
+We further show that the September SIA, which is traditionally the month with least Arctic sea ice, has declined by 105 000 km2 a-1 ± 9 000 km2 a-1 for the period from 2002 to 2017.
 This is the first estimate of a SIA trend with an explicit representation of temporal error correlations.

 - Preprint